… which you’re welcome to take or leave.

 I hope this post inspires someone to pick up even one or two of the lessons I learned on this journey.
 If so, I’ll be happy.

-Anyway, if I’m still around and traveling in twenty years, I’ll update you on how it all worked out.
+Anyway, if I’m still around and traveling in twenty or more years, I’ll update you on how it all worked out.

 Fingers crossed, and happy travels!